juicedata/juicefs-csi-driver/docs/en/csi-in-nomad.md

 #### Community edition

-Save the following configuration as a file `volume.hcl`.
+Save the following configuration as a file `volume.hcl`:

 ```
 type = "csi"